Debbie L. DeVries, MA, LMHC

 Payment

-I accept credit or debit cards, including Health Spending Account (HSA) and Flexible Spending Account (FSA) cards as permitted by your insurer.
-My clients have access to a HIPAA compliant, secure portal that will allow you to track payments and view completed documents.
+I accept major credit and debit cards, including Health Spending Account (HSA) and Flexible Spending Account (FSA) cards, as permitted by your insurer.
+You will have access to a secure, HIPAA-compliant client portal to track payments and view completed documents.

 Good Faith Estimate